yashdhanore/blueberry-browser/README.md

   - All agent updates are modelled as **events** (`agent-update` IPC) instead of request/response calls.
   - This lines up naturally with long‑running CU sessions and keeps the React tree in sync via a single `ChatContext`.

-- **Selector‑first, coordinate‑second interactions**
-  - The system prompt nudges the Stagehand client to use **selector‑based tools** defined in `src/main/agent/LocatorTools.ts` when possible, with normalized coordinate tools as a fallback.
+- **Observe→Act pattern for self-healing automation**
+  - The agent uses Stagehand's **observe→act pattern** via the `act_instruction` tool for natural language browser interactions.
+  - When the agent calls `act_instruction` with an instruction like "click the login button":
+    1. **Observe phase**: Stagehand analyzes the page and returns candidate actions (with selector, description, method).
+    2. **Act phase**: The chosen action is executed deterministically without additional LLM calls.
+  - This pattern provides **self-healing behavior**: actions automatically adapt when websites change, and cached actions can be reused across runs to reduce costs.
+  - The `StagehandActExecutor` helper manages this flow, falling back to direct execution if observation fails.

+- **Selector‑based tools for precise control**
+  - For cases where the agent has a stable CSS/XPath selector, it can use **selector‑based tools** (`click_selector`, `fill_selector`, `type_selector`, `press_keys`) defined in `src/main/agent/LocatorTools.ts`.
-  - `LocatorTools` wraps Stagehand’s locator API in a small, typed toolset (click, fill, type, press keys) with Zod schemas, so Gemini issues structured, validated tool calls instead of low‑level page scripting.
+  - These tools wrap Stagehand's locator API with Zod schemas, ensuring structured, validated tool calls.
-  - This reduces coordinate drift, makes actions more explainable, and lets us adapt tool behaviour to Blueberry’s needs without changing the agent wiring.
-  - This balances robustness (less coordinate drift) with flexibility (still able to click arbitrary locations when needed).
+  - This balances robustness (less coordinate drift) with flexibility (still able to click arbitrary locations when needed via `act_instruction`).

 - **Single agent today, multi‑agent ready**
   - The current implementation runs a single Stagehand agent configured for general browser automation.